Csalex01/DSA_group_project_1/README.md

 Credits: Csata Levente, Csillag Alex, Miklós Nándor

 This project is under GPL-3.0 license.
-(You can read more about it by checking out the provided LICENSE file, they don't pay me enough for explaining it.)
+(You can read more about it by checking out the provided LICENSE file, they don't pay me enough to explain it.)

 ## Team Members
 - Csata Levente